 - Make a diary note with a date in the month to run a report on source of enquiry (or look back at enquiry sheets and make a list).
 Essentially stick to this date as the day you review leads.

-- Set up monthly marketing or operational meetings and include new enquires and next steps in the agenda.
+- Set up monthly marketing or operational meetings and include new enquiries, next steps and conversions in the agenda.

 - Raise this every month to formulate your plans, to monitor marketing activity and budget.
 With this information you can test, review and share: